-Collie PCYC has recently revamped its Parkour style StreetGym Program with some new equipment built by Bunbury Regional Prison through WA Police Community Crime Prevention Funding.
+Collie PCYC has recently revamped its parkour-style StreetGym Program with new equipment built by Bunbury Regional Prison through WA Police Community Crime Prevention Funding.

 The WA Police Community Crime Prevention Fund supports local community crime prevention initiatives, involving or supported by the police and the community working together on projects to address identified crime prevention priorities.